Reviewed by Jaimee Gooley, R.D.

 Can too much collagen be harmful?

 Like we discussed, those who eat a high protein diet and have kidney issues may want to consider eating less protein.
 Under normal circumstances, and for those issues which collagen is known to help improve, too much collagen is not harmful.
 Typically, you should have 12-15 grams of collagen per day.
 If you are highly active or have specific issues you are trying to address, then more collagen is completely fine.
 It is a natural supplement, and collagen is naturally occurring.
 What you need to focus on is how much collagen is right for your body.
 Collagen is used by countless people on a daily basis, and has some of the lowest reports of any side effects.
 If, for example, you are an athlete, you'd likely need more than 12 grams each day.
 Due to the fact you are constantly active, your body needs more protein to function.
 This can be compared to someone who is mostly sedentary during the day, and therefore 12 grams would be sufficient.
 A great way to make sure you get your daily collagen and a great source of protein is through our Kalumi BEAUTYfood bars.
-Each bar contains 12 grams of marine collagen, and 15 grams of protein.
-They also contain clean ingredients like sweet potato, yacon syrup, and almond butter.
+Each bar contains 8 grams of marine collagen, and 11-13 grams of protein.
+They also contain other beauty boosting ingredients such as sweet potato (containing betacarotene, a precursor to vitamin-A), and cocoa butter.
 Some of these ingredients can even help to boost your natural collagen production.
 So whether you have kidney issues, are perfectly healthy, or are looking to get glowing skin, collagen is a great way to get the protein you need in smaller or larger amounts, depending on your needs!

 These statements have not been evaluated by the FDA.Sources: